 We combine chipotle, ancho and guajillo chili peppers with smoked paprika for a smoky-sweetness with just enough after-burn.
 Layers of flavor without a salt bomb.
 What are you waiting for?Print

-A smoky adobo sauce with layers of flavor and just enough heat.
+A paleo-compliant smoky adobo sauce with layers of flavor and just enough heat.

 - 6 dried ancho chili peppers